 The third is an equally inspiring woman, Setsuko Thurlow (b.
 1932) – a Hibakusha and a joint Nobel Peace Prize Laureate for her efforts as a leading figure and a founding member of the International Campaign to Abolish Nuclear Weapons (ICAN).
 Read the Nobel Lecture 2017, delivered by Setsuko Thurlow on behalf of all who form the ICAN movement, including Peace & Justice.

 The Peace Cranes exhibition is also inspired by the dedicated climate justice activist – Mary Robinson (b.
 1944) – a former president of Ireland and Chair of The Elders – the international non-governmental organisation of elder global leaders, peace activists, and human rights advocates, who were brought together by Nelson Mandela in 2007 – and their #PeaceCranes2020 initiative remembering Hiroshima and Nagasaki by inviting anyone to fold a peace crane.

 To find out how the Peace Cranes project originated READ HERE

-Watch over seven hours of free Peace Cranes pre-exhibition events held in August and November 2020 featuring Peace Cranes exhibiting artists and activists commemorating the 75 th anniversary of the atomic bombings of Hiroshima and Nagasaki
+Watch over seven hours of free Peace Cranes online events held in August and November 2020 featuring Peace Cranes exhibiting artists and activists commemorating the 75 th anniversary of the atomic bombings of Hiroshima and Nagasaki

 6 August 2020 10am BST | Peace Cranes | 49 min – an origami making and storytelling workshop featuring Iliyana Nedkova, Brian Larkin, Shoji Masuzawa, Magnus Byrne, Michael Mears, You-Ri Yamanaka and Jeff Brown WATCH HERE